I tend to think,the less said about me the better. What actually would you wish to know?

 Of course, we are guaranteed to feel a surge of optimism, immediately being challenged with mortality, and then later to fall back into routine existence.
 My sense is that when Epicurus proposed hedonism he had by then put some years of the clock.
 Much like Dylan Thomas we were all “green and golden” but paradoxically the quality of life lived in the moment may improve even as possibility and capacity diminish.

 I went to see my renal specialist on Friday, the horse’s birthday.
 He was glum.
 I find that response disconcerting.
 I will try to keep to the medication.
 The contrary effect is that it raises blood potassium, which is not a good thing, but the alternative is to have steroids without a guarantee of effectiveness.
-Actually, I felt quite cheerful as it is possible to be when obvious to the data.
+Actually, I felt quite cheerful as it is possible to be when oblivious to the data.

 Update: 25 November 2008